Earn Your Applied Marketing and Advertising Bachelor’s Degree at GCU

 - Determine marketing strategies to drive sales and maximize profitability

 With a BS in Applied Marketing and Advertising from GCU, you’ll be prepared to take on a range of roles across the fast-paced field of business.
 From public relations to sales to market research, there are many opportunities available for marketing and advertising graduates.
+These positions include:

 - Marketing managers

 - Sales managers